Icinga/icinga2/doc/9-icinga2-api.md

     permissions = [ "*" ]

 A yet more sophisticated approach is to specify additional permissions and their filters.
-The latter must be defined as [lamdba function](18-language-reference.md#nullary-lambdas) returning a boolean expression.
+The latter must be defined as [lambda function](18-language-reference.md#nullary-lambdas) returning a boolean expression.

 The `permission` attribute contains the action and the specific capitalized